Update, 23 October 2019:

 Sign the urgent petition now, telling EU governments to make pesticide testing bee-friendly.

-Toxic pesticides and intensive farming are killing our bees -- yet more and more pesticides keep getting approved.
+Toxic pesticides and intensive farming are killing and harming our bees -- yet more and more pesticides keep getting approved.
 Now we have a chance to curb this trend.

 The EU wants to improve the way it tests pesticides, to pay more attention to how they harm bees -- but first European governments have to approve this plan.
 Together, we need to persuade our governments to radically improve the system and adopt advice from scientists that puts harm done to bees front and centre.

 The current method for testing pesticides is inadequate.
 It ignores major ways that bees can be harmed.
 But unless the EU feels under pressure, it could kick this into the long grass.
 That's why SumOfUs members like you are jumping into action, to tell the EU to consider the following effects of pesticides on bees:

 - The effects of pesticides on different types of bees, not just honeybees

 - The long term effects of pesticides on bees and their colonies